 The Strong Interest Inventory (SII) is appropriate for students choosing a major or career path.
 This 291-item assessment compiles your interest patterns and compares them to satisfied professionals in various occupations.
 In an appointment to review your results, you will learn which areas interest you the most and how they relate to majors and careers.
 To take the Strong Interest Inventory, schedule a Major or Career Exploration appointment in Handshake or call 865-974-5435 for the assessment link.

 PathwayU is a quick, user-friendly tool that measures your interests, values, personality, and workplace preferences.
 Visit PathwayU to create your account (JOIN NOW if it’s your first visit) and view your personalized reports.
-Explore potentially satisfying career matches.
-Click here for UT majors that align with your interests report.
+Click here for UT majors that align with your interests.
+Choose Handshake in the Job Board to explore real-time career matches.

 TypeFocus is a 62-question assessment that helps you identify your personality type.
 Once you know your four-letter type, you can learn more about your preferences for communication and work and how you interact with people of other types.
 Visit TypeFocus to create an account.
 Access code:utk34